orbcode/orbuculum/README.md

 This is V1.10 in progress.

+* Permanent output files are now supported in addition to fifos.
+These can be useful for postprocessing.
 * orbuculum now processes simple ISYNC messages, reporting them as type 8 in the hwevent fifo.
 * ocbcat can now read directly from a file.
 * orbcat and orbuculum can both terminate reading from a file when it's exhaused with the `-e` option.